roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

-summary: Deploy a Virtuam Machine on Google Compute Engine and install the Google Cloud Logging and Monitoring agents
+summary: Deploy a Virtual Machine on Google Compute Engine and install the Google Cloud Logging and Monitoring agents
 id: deploy-vm-with-agents
 categories: Operations for UXers
 tags: Google Cloud